tidb-incubator/tidis/docs/tidis-introduction.md

 ## Architecture

-*Architechture of Tidis*
+*Architecture of Tidis*

 ![architecture](https://raw.githubusercontent.com/tidb-incubator/tidis/master/docs/tidis-arch.png)

-*Architechture of TiKV*
+*Architecture of TiKV*

 ![](https://tikv.org/img/basic-architecture.png)
-- Placement Driver (PD): PD is the brain of the TiKV system which manages the metadata about Nodes, Stores, Regions mapping, and makes decisions for data placement and load balancing.
-PD periodically checks replication constraints to balance load and data automatically.
+- Placement Driver (PD): PD is the brain of the TiKV system which manages the metadata about `Nodes`, `Stores`, `Regions` mapping, and makes decisions for data placement and load balancing.
+PD `periodically checks replication constraints to balance load and data automatically.
-- Node: A physical node in the cluster.
-Within each node, there are one or more Stores.
-Within each Store, there are many Regions.
+- Node: A physical `Node` in the cluster.
+Within each `Node`, there are one or more `Stores`.
+Within each `Store`, there are many `Regions`.
-- Store: There is a RocksDB within each Store and it stores data in local disks.
+- Store: There is a RocksDB within each `Store` and it stores data on local disks.
-- Region: Region is the basic unit of Key-Value data movement and corresponds to a data range in a Store.
-Each Region is replicated to multiple Nodes.
-These multiple replicas form a Raft group.
-A replica of a Region is called a Peer.
+- Region: `Region` is the basic unit of Key-Value data movement and corresponds to a data range in a `Store`.
+Each `Region` is replicated to multiple `Nodes`.
+These multiple replicas form a `Raft group`.
+A replica of a `Region` is called a `Peer`.

 ## Running